forrestbrazeal/forrestbrazeal.com/content/blog/2018-goal-checkin-become-a-published-scifi-writer.md

 After many form rejections on several terrible stories, I sold my [first story](https://dailysciencefiction.com/science-fiction/biotech/forrest-brazeal/memory-foam) on March 23rd, 2018, to Daily Science Fiction (an SWFA pro market).
 At 1010 words, this sale actually crossed the first four goals off my list at once.

 However, I continued to write and improve over the spring and summer of 2018, selling several more stories along the way, eventually totaling more than 16,000 words of fiction.
-Some publications have long wait times, but by the time "Empathy Bee" [is published](http://www.diabolicalplots.com/the-diabolical-plots-year-five-fiction-lineup/) in March 2019, I should have the credits needed for active SFWA membership status, my most insane stretch goal.
+Some publications have long wait times, but by the time "Empathy Bee" [is published](http://www.diabolicalplots.com/the-diabolical-plots-year-five-fiction-lineup/) in March 2019, I should have the wordcount needed for active SFWA membership status, my most insane stretch goal.

 ### By the numbers